- Vision

 * bring curious, flexible, compassionate individuals into the TE Community;

-* co-create a model for a brief focused training that TE Trainers could make their own and continue to offer after Rickie would no longer be with us.
+could make their own and continue to offer after Rickie would no longer be with us.

 Both intentions were beautifully accomplished.
 In the TE Associate Training offered by Rickie and Henry in September & November 2015, nine wonderful students experienced the essence of Tri-Energetics and joined the TE Community.
 Our beloved Rickie left her body and was redeployed in April 2016.
 In the months following, a talented team of TE Trainers began working closely with Henry on offering more TE Associate Trainings.
 They currently offer Tri-Energetics groups for personal development and training that include TE Playshops, TE Training Days in Basel, TE Contact Weekends, and TE Saga Weekends.